alexgrejuc/filesharer/README.md

 A `.jar` is included in this repository, so the app can be used directly with `scala`, although `sbt` can be used to build it if desired.

-Assumptions: you have cloned the repository and you are in the top-level `filesharer` directory.
+Assumptions: you have cloned the repository, and you are in the top-level `filesharer` directory.

 ### Building the application (optional)